zammad/zammad-documentation/appendix/backup-and-restore/restore.rst

       <timestamp>_zammad_db.psql.gz
       <timestamp>_zammad_files.tar.gz

-   There are also two symlinks in your backup directory showing to the newest backup created.
+   There are also two symlinks in your backup directory pointing to the newest backup created.

    .. code-block:: sh